KaderBozkurt/KaderBookStore1/KaderBookStore/ReadMe.txt

      And I check my categorycontroller file same think and i changed save function because i have add new product 2041- I checked View folder for all part.And i add script for validation in category/Upsert.html and covertype/Upsert I checked Product folder in the view folder for Index.html and Upsert.html and i did not change anything because all the same.
+2054- I compare folder structor and i found same differences.
+So i deleted errorreview.cs in the areas/customer/controller.
+       Add same code in HomeController.cs file for create product and I have error about reference and packages.
+       I tried potientional fix selection.
+1- add "using KadersBooks.DataAccess.Repository.IRepository;" 2- Add "using KadersBooks.Models;"
+                                           3- Add "using KaderBookStore.Models.ViewModels;"